 This post is dedicated to a dear and sweet client [you know who you are!].
-She revealed a profound development to me recently over lunch.
-What she shared with me is the highest form of proof that style leads to owning a more complete you.
+She revealed a profound development to me recently over lunch that is the highest form of proof that style leads to owning a more complete you.
 There was no preparation for this particular conversation between us.
 But, it was one of the most gratifying statements about her own growth.
 It’s one that I dream every client will experience.

 Sitting in a comfortable Menlo Park restaurant, dining on delicious salads, most of the way through our lunch, she said it.
 She reminded me of something she had said to me back in the spring, when we last worked together.
 Although she expressed some embarrassment and remorse for having said it, she wanted to set the record straight.

-Back then, she said that the only outcome that she really wanted to get out of our working together was to look good and dress well.
+Back then, she told me that she desired just one outcome from our working together: to look good and dress well.

 At our recent lunch, she said that she thought that I must have thought of her desire as being shallow.